splunk/splunk-sdk-python/README.md

 #### Modular Inputs app

-- The service object is created from the Splunkd URI and session key passed to the command invocation on the modular input stream respectively.
+- The service object is created from the `splunkd` URI and session key passed to the command invocation on the modular input stream respectively.
 - It is available as soon as the `Script.stream_events` method is called.

   ```python